List of Oshi no Ko characters: Minami Kotobuki

 Minami Kotobuki (寿 みなみ, Kotobuki Minami) is a student in the Performing Arts Program of Youtou High School and a classmate of Ruby and Frill.
-In the show business industry, she works as a gravure model.
+In the show business industry, she is a friendly but pragmatic and resilient individual who works as a gravure model.

 Yuki Sumi

 Yuki Sumi (鷲見 ゆき, Sumi Yuki) is a fashion model and a participant in the reality dating show The Beginning of My Love With An Idol or LoveNow.
-Initially imagining she would fade into the background, she used her character to create drama and interest.
+Initially a strategic but mature and loyal individual who imagined she would fade into the background, she used her character to create drama and interest.

+Nobuyuki Kumano

+Nobuyuki Kumano (熊野 ノブユキ, Kumano Nobuyuki) is a high school second-year dancer and media personality who gained recognition on the reality dating show LoveforReal (also known as The Beginning of My Love With An Idol).
+Depicted as an honest, empathetic and hardworking individual, he forms a relationship with fellow participant Yuki Sumi at the conclusion of the season.

+Kengo Morimoto

+Kengo Morimoto (森本 ケンゴ, Morimoto Kengo) is a high school third-year bandsman and musician.
+He is a quiet, cooperative and supportive individual who participated in the reality dating show We're About to Fall in Love for Real (also known as LoveforReal or LoveNow).
+Acting as a mature, steady presence, he initially used his participation on the show as a strategic opportunity to gain mainstream exposure for his music career.

 Taiki Himekawa

 Taiki Himekawa (姫川 大輝, Himekawa Taiki) is an award-winning stage actor affiliated with the Lalalai Theatrical Company, first seen as the main star of the Tokyo Blade stage production.
 It is later revealed that he is also Aqua and Ruby's older half-brother, conceived when his mother, an actress, Airi Himekawa cheated on his legal father with their biological father, Hikaru Kamiki; the latter was eleven years old at that time and an aspiring child actor joining the Lala Lai Theatrical Company when he was molested by Airi resulting in Taiki's birth.
 However, he himself remains unaware that he is the product of an affair.